-Malaysian police have not directly pinpointed North Korea as being behind the death, but have already arrested a North Korean man working at a Malaysian company along with three other Southeast Asian people.
+Malaysia police have not directly pinpointed North Korea as being behind the death, but have already arrested a North Korean man working at a Malaysian company along with three other Southeast Asian people.
 They are searching for several more North Koreans.

 The Korean Jurists Committee, a legal body affiliated with North Korea’s rubber-stamp parliament, said in a statement that the Malaysian investigation lacks fairness and was influenced by the South Korean government, which blames Pyongyang for the death.

 The North has not acknowledged that the dead man is Kim.
 Thursday’s statement described the man only as a North Korean citizen bearing a diplomatic passport.

 It said that South Korea had “kicked up a fuss” and had plotted to have North Korea blamed for the killing.

 “The biggest responsibility for his death rests with the government of Malaysia as the citizen of the DPRK died in its land,” the statement said.

 The DPRK refers to the Democratic People’s Republic of North Korea, the country’s official name.